Nanny Taxes in Vermont

 Voluntary Paid Family and Medical Leave Program

-The Vermont Family and Medical Leave Insurance Plan, a voluntary paid family and medical leave program, will give workers access to paid family and medical leave insurance by 2025.
+The Vermont Family and Medical Leave Insurance Plan (VT-FMLI), a voluntary paid family and medical leave program, will give workers access to paid family and medical leave insurance in 2025.

-On July 1, 2024, household employers with two or more employees will be able to select from several plan design options that allow them to support the needs of their employees.
+Household employers with two or more employees can select from several plan design options that allow them to support the needs of their workers.

 Beginning July 1, 2025, household employees who work for Vermont families that do not offer VT-FMLI and household employers with one employee can purchase coverage through the VT-FMLI individual purchasing pool.